aamnahmalik/SER225Game/docs/GameCodeDetails/GameCodeDetailsSubSections/MapSubSections/map-tiles-and-tilesets.md

 }
 ```

-Unlike with the grass tile, the sky tile is not "solid" and can be passed through by the player,
+Unlike with the grass tile, the sign tile is "solid", and the player shouldn't be able to walk over it.
-To achieve this, its `TileType` needs to be set to `PASSABLE`.
+To achieve this, its `TileType` needs to be set to `NOT_PASSABLE`.
-This is the default tile type, so it does not need to be specified, but it can be by adding `.withTileType(TileType.PASSABLE)`.

 ### Adding an animated map tile to a tileset